tsunami416604/azure-docs.hu-hu/markdown templates/virtual-machines-ps-template-compare-sm-arm-task.md

 <!--if a command string uses variables, define the variables first, using the  following construction.
 In some cases the variable is straightforward and doesn't need much explanation.
 But parameters such as location and size can benefit from brief explanation or listing all accepted values:-->

-A parancs példákat használja a következő változókat:
+Ezekben a példákban parancsot használja az alábbi változókat:

 $FriendlyName"<Describe value>"